NEstelami/ZAPD/README.md

 - `e`: "Extraction" mode.
   - In this mode, ZAPD expects a XML file as input, a folder as ouput and a path to the baserom files.
   - ZAPD will read the XML and use it as a guide to extract the contents of the specified asset file from the baserom folder.
+    - For more info of the format of those XMLs, see the [ZAPD extraction XML reference](docs/zapd_extraction_xml_reference.md).
 - `bsf`: "Build source file" mode.
+  - This is an experimental mode.
+  - It was going to be used to let you have XMLs that aren't just for extraction.
+Might get used, might not.
+Still need to experiment on that.
 - `btex`: "Build texture" mode.
   - In this mode, ZAPD expects a PNG file as input, a filename as ouput and a texture type parameter (`-tt`).
   - ZAPD will try to convert the given PNG into the contents of a `uint64_t` C array.